FA

 Straight answers to what landlords ask most.

-We ask that the property owner or manager attend all hearings virtually in case testimony is required.
-If there's a trial, anyone who can testify about disputed facts also attends — some trials are virtual, others in person.
+We request that the property owner or property manager attend all hearings virtually in case your testimony is required to proceed with the eviction.
+If there is a trial, anyone who can testify about the facts in dispute would also need to attend as a witness.
+Some trials are virtual, and other trials are held in person.

 Evict a Tenant